- Profit or Loss From Farming

 Enter amounts you paid for gas, electricity, water, and other utilities for business use on the farm.
 Don't include personal utilities.
 You can't deduct the base rate (including taxes) of the first telephone line into your residence, even if you use it for your farming business.
 But you can deduct expenses you paid for your farming business that are more than the cost of the base rate for the first phone line.
 For example, if you had a second phone line, you can deduct the business percentage of the charges for that line, including the base rate charges.

-Include all ordinary and necessary farm expenses not deducted elsewhere on Schedule F (Form 1040), such as advertising, office supplies, etc. Don't include fines or penalties paid to a government for violating any law.
+Include all ordinary and necessary farm expenses not deducted elsewhere on Schedule F (Form 1040 or 1040-SR), such as advertising, office supplies, etc. Don't include fines or penalties paid to a government for violating any law.

 At-risk loss deduction.